 2. Teams implementation and ease of use

 The beauty of Teams when assessing Microsoft Teams vs. Zoom is that Teams is deployed and managed like all the other applications and services within the Microsoft 365 platform.
 Because 365 is SaaS, no on-premises servers or software is required.
 All administration is performed through the Microsoft 365 online management portal.
-As a result, 365 administrators will be right at home deploying and managing Teams software.
+As a result, 365 administrators should be right at home deploying and managing Teams software.

 3. Teams video conferencing capabilities and limitations

 Teams has a number of video conferencing features, including screen sharing, whiteboarding and in-meeting chat.
 Teams can support online meetings with up to 10,000 simultaneous participants.
-Additionally, Teams has its own line of video conference meeting room devices, as well as partnerships with third-party voice and video hardware vendors that sell Teams-compatible options.
+Additionally, the collaboration platform has its own line of video conference meeting room devices, as well as partnerships with third-party voice and video hardware vendors that sell Teams-compatible options.
 These dedicated products support one-touch operation and are fully integrated into the Microsoft 365 ecosystem.
 This is especially true for organizations that want to integrate Teams with Active Directory and Outlook calendars.

-While Teams boasts video conferencing capabilities that meet or exceed many competitors' feature offerings, the platform is most often used for intracompany -- rather than intercompany -- video conferencing purposes.
+While Teams boasts video call and conferencing capabilities that meet or exceed many competitors' feature offerings, the platform is most often used for intracompany -- rather than intercompany -- video conferencing purposes.
 Users tend to gravitate toward Cisco Webex or Zoom for video conferences between separate companies due in part to their more streamlined approaches to hosting online meetings.
-However, the pandemic pushed customers to use Teams in an external manner in order to cut costs minimizing the intercompany advantages that Zoom once held over Microsoft Teams.
+However, the COVID-19 pandemic pushed customers to use Teams in an external manner in order to cut costs minimizing the intercompany advantages that Zoom once held over Microsoft Teams.

 4. Teams telephony capabilities and limitations